Mess for Less

 ⭐Why You'll Love This Craft

-• This paper plate turkey crafts for kids makes a great Thanksgiving project.
+• This paper plate turkey craft for kids makes a great Thanksgiving project.
+For another fun Thanksgiving activity, check out this Turkey Handprint Craft from Simple Everyday Mom.
+It even comes with a free template!

-• Keeps kids busy while you prepare for Thanksgiving dinner
+• Keeps kids busy while you prepare for Thanksgiving dinner.
+They can also do these Free Thanksgiving Worksheets for Kids

 • Easy to make using basic supplies